lairdubois/lairdubois-opencutlist-sketchup-extension/docs/02-faq.md

 # Frequently Asked Questions

+## How can I change the language?

+Click the **Preferences** tab on the far bottom right of the maximized OpenCutList window, select the language of your choice.
+The language of OpenCutList is independent of your Sketchup version, thus in an english Sketchup version you may still select French.

 ## The dimensions of a component are wrong in the cut list

 The dimensions of components are taken from the *bounding box*.
 Depending on how you draw your component, the bounding box may not be aligned with the component axis.
 Check out [SketchUp Skill Builder: Group axis and bounding box](https://www.youtube.com/watch?v=2UnzHwAt7mc) to learn about relocating the local axis to align the bounding box with your component.